Gabriel Arias Preview, Player Props: Guardians vs. Rays

-On Saturday, Gabriel Arias (.486 slugging percentage in past 10 games, including one home run) and the Cleveland Guardians face the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
-First pitch is at 6:10 PM ET.
+On Sunday, Gabriel Arias (.350 on-base percentage in past 10 games, 54 points above season-long percentage) and the Cleveland Guardians play the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
+First pitch is at 4:10 PM ET.

-He racked up two hits (going 2-for-3 with an RBI) in his last appearance against the Rays.
+In his last game, he hit a home run while going 2-for-5 against the Rays.

 Gabriel Arias Game Info & Props vs. the Rays